Slaves and Masters

-Slaves and Masters is the thirteenth studio album by the British rock band Deep Purple, and was released on 23 October 1990.
+Slaves and Masters is the thirteenth studio album by the English rock band Deep Purple, and was released on 22 October 1990.
 This is the only Deep Purple album to feature former Rainbow lead vocalist Joe Lynn Turner, who had joined the previous year after the firing of Ian Gillan.
 Before hiring Turner, the band had considered singer Jimi Jamison of Survivor, but other obligations made him unavailable.

 Following its release, Slaves and Masters peaked at No. 87 on the US Billboard 200 chart.
 The album dramatically sold below expectations, as compared to Deep Purple's previous album, The House of Blue Light with Gillan, which charted at No. 34 in the US.
 A song from the Slaves and Masters recording sessions was rearranged for the soundtrack of the 1990 movie Fire, Ice and Dynamite.
 Jon Lord did not play on the song, which was performed by the four other members of the Mark V Deep Purple line-up.

 Despite underwhelming album sales, Deep Purple had a relatively successful tour in support of Slaves and Masters in 1991, especially for the band's European leg.
 Turner was still a member of the group when they began writing and recording their next album in 1992, but under duress from managers who were eyeing a 25th anniversary tour, Deep Purple ultimately decided to bring back the Mark II line-up for their 1993 studio album The Battle Rages On...
 A handful of working tracks originally intended for the follow-up to Slaves and Masters would turn up on subsequent solo releases by Turner.

-"Too Much Is Not Enough" had been recorded by Turner for the unreleased follow up of his first solo album Rescue You, and it was also recorded by Paul Rodgers and Kenney Jones band The Law but they didn't release it, either.
+"Too Much Is Not Enough" had been recorded by Turner for the unreleased follow-up of his first solo album Rescue You, and it was also recorded by Paul Rodgers and Kenney Jones band The Law but they didn't release it, either.
 Turner's original version can be found on the bootleg Demos '88 - 91 and The Law version on The Law II bootleg.
 Turner re-recorded the song for his album Hurry Up and Wait (1998).

 Promotional videos

-The album was promoted on television with professional music videos to the songs "King of Dreams" and "Love Conquers All".
-Both featured members of the band.
-The video for "King of Dreams" was shot at Santa Cruz Beach Boardwalk.
+The album was promoted on television with music videos to the songs "King of Dreams" and "Love Conquers All", both featuring the band.
+Directed by James Foley, the video for "King of Dreams" was shot at Santa Cruz Beach Boardwalk and featured actress Betsy Lynn George, who had starred in the video for Billy Idol's "Cradle of Love" earlier that year.
+The video for "Love Conquers All" was directed by Storm Thorgerson, formerly of legendary album cover design team Hipgnosis.